-An IN is a temporary grade designation granted by the Committee on Academic Standing for students who, due to extenuating circumstances, cannot complete their coursework or are unable to take a final examination.
-The only reasons for which an IN will be granted are incapacitating illness (as certified by a healthcare practitioner or by Columbia Health), grave personal or family emergencies, or circumstances of comparable gravity.
+The IN is a temporary notation for the transcript approved by the Committee on Academic Standing for students who, due to serious extenuating circumstances, cannot complete their coursework or are unable to take a final examination by the end of the term.
+An IN is typically granted only in cases of severe illness (as certified by a healthcare practitioner or by Columbia Health) or extreme personal or family emergencies.

-In order to receive the mark of IN, students must first speak with their advising deans and then file a petition with the Committee on Academic Standing.
+Students will be granted an IN only by first speaking with their advising deans and then filing a petition with the Committee on Academic Standing.
 Petition forms are available in the Berick Center for Student Advising.
 For classes that require a final paper or project, petitions must be submitted no later than the last day of classes.
 For classes that require a final examination, petitions must be submitted no later than the day before the exam.

 To be granted an IN, students should have completed all work for the relevant class with the exception of the final paper, project or exam.
-If a student has additional uncompleted work in the class in addition to the final paper, project or exam, an IN will not be granted.
+If a student has additional uncompleted work in the class in addition to the final paper, project, or exam, an IN will not be granted.

-Students may not arrange unofficial incompletes or extended deadlines merely through consultation with their instructors; any incomplete must be officially approved by the Committee on Academic Standing.
-If an instructor is willing to entertain an incomplete, pending approval by the Committee on Academic Standing, the instructor should submit a temporary mark of AR, along with a contingency grade that the student should be given if the assignments still outstanding are not completed in the time allotted for an approved incomplete.
+Students may not arrange unofficial incompletes or extended deadlines simply through consultation with their instructors; any incomplete must be officially approved by the Committee on Academic Standing.
+If an instructor is willing to entertain an incomplete, pending approval by the Committee on Academic Standing, the instructor should submit an AR, along with a contingency grade that represents the grade that the student should be given at the time of submission--i.e., the grade that would be earned based solely on work completed at the time of submission, assuming no further work were to be completed during the period allotted by the incomplete.